 - Upgrade and save: Brakes are a part where it doesn't pay to cheap out.
 There are several compounds and formulations for brake pads, all of which have different wear characteristics, and in just about every instance cheaper pads won't last as long.
 Don't be penny-wise and pound-foolish; go ahead and spring for the better-quality brake pads.

 Brake wear can vary.
 If you tow heavy loads often or drive in hilly terrain, you may need to replace your brakes faster.
-Sensible driving habits help a lot, though, and you should remember to have your brake pads' condition checked at every oil change.
+Sensible driving habits help a lot, though, and you should remember to inspect your brake system at every oil change.
+For more guidance on your braking system, check out our comprehensive guide to maintaining your brakes.